timotheemoulin/gutenberg/packages/components/src/range-control/README.md

 ### `showTooltip`: `boolean`

 Forcing the Tooltip UI to show or hide.
-This is overriden to `false` when `step` is set to the special string value `any`.
+This is overridden to `false` when `step` is set to the special string value `any`.

 -   Required: No
 -   Platform: Web